Varun0157/SeaShell/README.md

 ___

 # Assumptions
-- In seek, anything that passes `S_ISDIR` is a directory, anything that passes `S_ISREG` is a file.
-- In peek, however, anything that passes `S_ISDIR` is a directory, anything that has execute permissions from the owner is an executable, and everything else is a file.
 - Only double quote structures are supported for relevant commands.
 Eg: echo "random    word" will print as expected from the bash terminal, but 'random    word' may not.
 - Redirection of files when used with relative paths is not relative to the shell executable. ~ will act as the home directory of the shell only for seek, peek and warp.
 - Operating on special files (eg: `sort < /dev/zero`) can lead to undefined behaviour.